 In 1969, Medicaid was enacted by the Mississippi Legislature.
 The Mississippi Division of Medicaid, in the Office of the Governor, is designated by state statute as the single state agency responsible for administering Medicaid in Mississippi.
-The Mississippi Division of Medicaid has over 900 employees located throughout one central office, 30 regional offices and over 90 outstations.
+The Mississippi Division of Medicaid has more than 900 employees located throughout one central office, 30 regional offices and over 80 outstations.
 Find a regional office or outstation that serves your county of residence.

 What is Medicaid?

 Medicaid provides health coverage for eligible, low income populations in Mississippi.
 These populations include children, low-income families, pregnant women, the aged and disabled.
 Eligible members do not directly receive money from Medicaid for health benefits.
 Enrolled and qualified Medicaid providers are reimbursed for health services.